Lia 27 Inc. Closes Seed Funding Round at a $5 Million Valuation as it Becomes the New Face of AI

 New funding launches the company into the next dimension of AI and realism.

 MONTREAL, Sept.
-27, 2022 /PRNewswire/ - Artificial Intelligence company Lia 27 Inc. is thrilled to announce it has closed a Seed funding round valuing the company at $5M.
+27, 2022 /CNW Telbec/ - Artificial Intelligence company Lia 27 Inc. is thrilled to announce it has closed a Seed funding round valuing the company at $5M.
 The funding launches the one-year-old business into the next dimension.

 The round is led by the President of a gaming company (a renowned expert in videogame creation), by a prominent wealth advisor and by an international business magnate.
 They have joined the company's board of directors.